kennygrant/sassoon/survivors.md

 # Survivors

 No doubt they'll soon get well; the shock and strain

-  Have caused their stammering, disconnected talk.
+&nbsp;&nbsp;Have caused their stammering, disconnected talk.
 Of course they're "longing to go out again,"–

-  These boys with old, scared faces, learning to walk,
+&nbsp;&nbsp;hese boys with old, scared faces, learning to walk,
 They'll soon forget their haunted nights; their cowed

-  Subjection to the ghosts of friends who died,–
+&nbsp;&nbsp;Subjection to the ghosts of friends who died,–
 Their dreams that drip with murder; and they'll be proud

-  Of glorious war that shatter'd all their pride ...
+&nbsp;&nbsp;Of glorious war that shatter'd all their pride ...
 Men who went out to battle, grim and glad;
 Children, with eyes that hate you, broken and mad.

-######

 CRAIGLOCKART,
 Oct.
 1917.